ADI-Labs/density/density/Documentation.md

     - Returns the aggregate data for the specified day and building.
  - **Return Format**

-  	- Dictionary of data with client_count, dumptime, group_id, group_name, parent_id, and parent_name
+  	- JSON with client_count, dumptime, group_id, group_name, parent_id, and parent_name

     ```
 	{